* Asian stocks soft, following subdued Wall St

 By Masayuki Kitano and Ian Chua

-MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.5 percent, having last week posted a 2.8 percent rally, its biggest weekly gain since September 2012.
-The index, though, ended the first half of the year down 7.3 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.3 percent, having last week posted a 2.8 percent rally, its biggest weekly gain since September 2012.

-The MSCI index has retreated since hitting a 21-month high in early May, as investors began to fret that the U.S. central bank might start tapering its massive bond-buying later this year and lead to a slowdown in inflows into Asian assets.
+The index, however, had ended the first half of the year down 7.3 percent, as investors began to fret that the U.S. central bank might start tapering its massive bond-buying later this year and slow down flows into Asian assets.

 “I don’t think this corrective mode will end immediately,” said Satoshi Okagawa, senior global markets analyst for Sumitomo Mitsui Banking Corporation in Singapore.